ryancole/formscript.js/readme.md

 Initializes a FormScript object, which involves compiling templates.

-    element: `required` An element identifier, without the `#` prefix, of the DOM element to put the generated form into.
+* element: `required` An element identifier, without the `#` prefix, of the DOM element to put the generated form into.
-    templates: An Object that maps the HTML form input field types to a string containing `underscore.js` template code for this field.
+* templates: An Object that maps the HTML form input field types to a string containing `underscore.js` template code for this field.

 ### renderSchema(schema, [values])

 Inserts a new form into the DOM, based on the given schema Object.
 Optionally, the may be populated with default values by supplying a values mapping Object.

-    schema: `required` An Object that follows the FormScript schema DSL.
+* schema: `required` An Object that follows the FormScript schema DSL.
-    values: An Object that maps schema field names to their values.
+* values: An Object that maps schema field names to their values.

 ## Dependencies

 The only dependency is `underscore.js`.

+## Why?!?

+A particular project called for dynamic web forms that could also be queried on, once submitted, based on the given field names and values.
+Think about a ticket system in which the end users get to also specify the ticket's fields when then open a new ticket.